silentArtifact/dynamic-dates/README.md

 ## Packaging for the community plugin store

-Run the following command to create a release zip containing `main.js` and `manifest.json`:
+Run the following command to build the plugin and package all runtime files into a release zip:

 ```bash
 npm run zip
 ```

+This zip includes `main.js`, `plugin.js`, `holidays.js`, `suggest.js` and `manifest.json` so Obsidian can load the plugin without additional build steps.
 Upload the generated `dynamic-dates-<version>.zip` file when creating a GitHub release.

 When preparing a new release, run one of the standard version commands such as: